AlexanderGTumanov/stock-analyzer/README.md

 ### `model_pytorch.py`

-This file provides tools for fitting and analyzing neural networks (NNs) for time series forecasting.
+This file provides tools for fitting and analyzing neural networks for time series forecasting.
 The model takes a segment of a time series of length **window** and predicts its continuation for **horizon** steps ahead.
 It is trained on the historical data of the stock in question prior to the event being modeled.

 - **ForecastingDataset(Dataset) — __init__(self, series: np.ndarray, window: int, horizon: int, scaler: StandardScaler)**:
   A PyTorch dataset class that transforms **series** into training samples for the model. **scaler** is used to normalize the data, with `StandardScaler()` being the default choice.